villekf/OMEGA-doc/docs/source/algorithms.rst

 ECOSEM
 ^^^^^^

-Uses both OSEM and COSEM to compute a converged version.
+Uses both `OSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#mlem-osem>`_ and `COSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#cosem>`_ to compute a converged version.
 Faster than regular COSEM.
 ACOSEM probably provides faster convergence.
 No transmission tomography version.
+Note that the "weighting" between COSEM and OSEM is identical to that of the original article!

 Based on: https://doi.org/10.1088/0031-9155/49/11/002

 ACOSEM
 ^^^^^^

-Accelerated version of COSEM.
+Accelerated version of `COSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#cosem>`_.
 No transmission tomography version.
 Useful for non-regularized PET/SPECT reconstructions if converge is required.
 Regularized version available with OSL-COSEM.
 Requires the acceleration parameter, see
-ACOSEM PROPERTIES.
+ACOSEM PROPERTIES in the examples.
+The acceleration parameter is defined by ``options.h`` where 2 is the default value.

 Based on: https://doi.org/10.1088/0031-9155/55/3/003

 FISTA
 ^^^^^

 Least-squares based algorithm.
 Can be used for any data and with or without subsets.
 Supports preconditioners.
 Does not support regularization at the moment (except the below one).
+Requires the computation of the Lipschitz constant for the system.
+This is computed automatically if ``options.tauCP`` is omitted or zero, but a precomputed value can be input as well in which case the precomputation is omitted (this speeds up the reconstruction).
+See PDHG PROPERTIES in the examples (the ``tauCP``-values affect FISTA as well, this includes ``tauCPFilt`` if the filtering-based preconditioner is used).

 Based on: https://doi.org/10.1137/080716542

 FISTAL1
 ^^^^^^^

 FISTA with built-in L1 regularization.
 Otherwise identical to FISTA.
+Use ``options.beta`` as the regularization parameter.

 Based on: https://doi.org/10.1007/s10878-019-00453-7